640 South State StreetDover, Delaware 19901

 You may need other tests to search for possible causes.
 These include a lumbar puncture -- or spinal tap -- to look for signs of infection.
 A CT scan or MRI may be needed to see problems in the brain.

-The healthcare provider will want to end the seizure as quickly as possible and treat any underlying problems that are causing it.
-Your healthcare provider may place you on oxygen, take blood samples, and put an intravenous (IV) line into a vein.
+The health care provider will want to end the seizure as quickly as possible and treat any underlying problems that are causing it.
+You may receive oxygen, have blood tests, and an intravenous (IV) line.
 You may be given glucose (sugar) if low blood sugar may be causing the seizure.